Those are reasonable and appropriate questions to ask of any SEO company you're considering working with.

 Optimizing your website and all other aspects of your online presence helps your business appear higher on the search engine results pages (SERP) in Google search results.
 And optimizing your Yelp business listing not only helps it appear higher on the SERP in Yelp's own search results, it also increases the likelihood that a Google search produces a Yelp result that specifically mentions your business, which provides very nice extra exposure for you.

 Good SEO can work wonders for the online presence, visibility, reputation, and success of your business.
-That's why so many small-to-medium-size businesses consider it an essential and invaluable investment, and why you should too.
+That's why so many businesses consider it an essential and invaluable investment, and why you should too.

 Of course, these few paragraphs just begin to scratch the surface.
 As you might expect, there's much more to SEO.
 Some of its elements are relatively simple, while others are considerably more involved, complex, and labor-intensive.